Fauna and flora

 An exceptional wealth

-Herbivores (deer, roe deer, chamois, ibex... they are all present in Aussois and in Haute Maurienne Vanoise), rodents (the variable hare which changes its livery during the seasons, the marmot which is easily seen in spring and summer in the vast alpine meadows or in the valleys such as that of the Fond d'Aussois, various voles (snow vole, collared field mouse), carnivores (fox, badger, marten, weasel, ermine), bats (common pipistrelle, northern earwig) and insectivores such as the water shrew.
+Herbivores (deer, roe deer, chamois, ibex... they can all be found at Aussois and at Haute Maurienne Vanoise), rodents (the mountain hare, which changes its livery with the seasons, the marmot, which can easily be seen from spring to summer in the vast alpine meadows or in valleys such as the Fond d'Aussois, In addition, the region is home to a wide variety of species of wildlife (e.g., various voles, including the snow vole and the collared field mouse), carnivores (foxes, badgers, martens, weasels and ermine), bats (the common pipistrelle and the northern earwig) and insectivores such as the water shrew.

 Among the 125 species of birds nesting in Vanoise, we find: the golden eagle, the crossbill, the nutcracker, the Tengmalm's owl, the black flycatcher, the great horned owl, the rock blackbird, the black grouse, the rock partridge, the rock ptarmigan, the black woodpecker, the three-toed woodpecker (observed in France only in Savoie and Haute Savoie) and the amazing tichodrome that can sometimes be seen on the walls of the track that goes up along Plan d'Amont.